bshubhamb/GithubCrawler/README.md

   //Save the above files to a directory and then

+  //In the cred file add your username and password.

   npm install // Install dependencies from package.json

   node scrao  //Launch the script